World Cup survival kit: Everything you need to know about Qatar 2022

 Both are spectacular structures close to the waterfront, with engrossing exhibits.

-Doha’s approximation to a historic centre, based around the Waqif souk, is pleasant enough, and comes to life each evening.
+Doha’s approximation to a historic centre, based around the Waqif souk, is atmospheric and walkable, and comes to life each evening.
 But it is rather more modern than the markets in other Arabian locations such as Muscat, Bahrain and Dubai.

 As with other Gulf states, shopping is extremely popular, and there are plenty of malls in and around Doha and the towns beyond.